urbanairship/python-library/docs/reports.rst

 Opt-Out Report
 =============
-Get the number of opted-out Push users who access the app within the specified time period.
+Get the number of opted-out push users who access the app within the specified time period.
 For more information, see:
 http://docs.urbanairship.com/api/ua.html#opt-out-report